mwikali29/hackathon2/README.md

 🛠️ Technologies Used
 These "Vibe Coding Tools" allowed for lightning-fast development, ensuring a robust yet agile solution:

 Supabase: Our powerful backend, providing a scalable PostgreSQL database, instant APIs (RESTful), and authentication.
-It handles all our customer, visit, and reward data securely and efficiently.
+It handles all the customer, visit, and reward data securely and efficiently.
-Bolt.new / Lovable.dev (Frontend Framework): Utilized for rapid mobile/web app prototyping and connecting seamlessly to our Supabase backend, enabling quick UI generation and business logic implementation.
+Bolt.new / Lovable.dev (Frontend Framework): Utilized for rapid mobile/web app prototyping and connecting seamlessly to my Supabase backend, enabling quick UI generation and business logic implementation.
 MGX (UI/UX Design): Employed for lightning-fast UI design iterations, ensuring a clean, intuitive, and aesthetically pleasing user experience for both business owners and customers.
 Claude.ai (AI Integration & Prompt Engineering): Used extensively for generating creative ideas, personalized messages, and refining logical flows.
-Cursor AI (AI-Assisted IDE): Accelerated our coding process, assisting with code generation, debugging, and review, ensuring clean and efficient code.
+Cursor AI (AI-Assisted IDE): Accelerated my coding process, assisting with code generation, debugging, and review, ensuring clean and efficient code.
 🧠 AI Integration & Prompt Engineering
 My project deeply integrates AI to deliver "joy-driven" solutions and enhance development efficiency: